acdick/touch_driven_recommender_engines/README.md

 ![The Most-Rated Individual Products Farfetch](/img/The_Most_Rated_Individual_Products_Farfetch.png)

 **Unpersonalized Recommender**
-* The "Best One" Most-Rated Subcategory
+* The "Best One" Most-Rated Subcategory: Adidas Shoes
 * 3x Recommendations

 ![The Best One Most-Rated Subcategory](/img/The_Best_One_Most_Rated_Subcategory.png)